LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/ConversationContextService/methods.md

 indicator: messaging
 ---

-There are two ways to manage properties in the Conversation Context Service (CCS).
+There are two ways to manage properties in the Conversation Context Service (CCS):

-REST APIs can directly access the CCS within our outside Conversational Cloud.
+* REST APIs can directly access the CCS outside of Conversational Cloud.
 Use the REST APIs when you want to retrieve information from external data sources.

-A Javascript function wraps the REST API for easy use within Conversational Cloud.
+* A Javascript function wraps the REST API for easy use within Conversational Cloud.
 If you want to save and delete properties in Conversation Builder, use the Javascript wrapper functions.

 ### JavaScript wrapper